open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 such as when using some FaaS providers that may suspend the process after an invocation, but before the `Processor` exports the completed spans.

-`ForceFlush` SHOULD complete within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
+`ForceFlush` SHOULD complete or abort within some timeout. `ForceFlush` can be implemented as a blocking API or an asynchronous API which notifies the caller via a callback or an event.
 Language library authors can decide if they want to make the flush timeout configurable.